 Which city is better Portland or Seattle

 Wait for it…..

-It all depends!
-That is to say, it depends on your taste and desires when visiting a cosmopolitan city!
+It depends!
+That is to say, it depends on your taste and desires when visiting a world-class city!
 It’s true.
 The long and short of it is you really cannot compare Portland to Seattle.
 Both are equally awesome, engaging destinations in their own right!
 And just because I live in Portland does NOT mean I am partial to that city.
 Well, I sort of am, I’m not going to lie to you.
-But honestly, I would just as well live in Seattle if I had the means to!
+But honestly, I would just as well live in Seattle if I was able to!

-So let’s examine the reasons why both cities are so damn appealing.
+So let’s examine the reasons why both cities are so darn appealing.

+Which city is better Portland or Seattle